gyes51y767p/api-design-java-JUnit/Documentation/UserInputRegex.md

 >##### isRegexPatternValid(String: pattern) : Boolean

-Description: Validating regex patterns before using them in your code to avoid runtime errors caused by invalid patterns.
+Description: Validating regex patterns before using them in your code to avoid runtime errors caused by invalid patterns.<br>
 Return: Boolean